Simranbhardwaj17/web-dev/ReactJS_Practice/09-functions/README.md

   );
 }

+✔ Used for: calculations, transformations, reusable logic.

-3. Calling Functions Passed as Props (Parent to Child):
+# 3️⃣ Calling Functions Passed as Props (Parent → Child)

-Functions defined in a parent component can be passed down to child components as props and then called within the child.
+A parent can pass a function as a prop to a child component.
+The child can call it when needed.

-// Parent Component
+Parent Component

 function ParentComponent() {
   const greet = (name) => {
     console.log(`Hello, ${name}!`);